Dog DNA Test: A Guide to Purchasing the Best BrandReading Time: 5 minutes

 DNA My Dog

 They have a wonderfully fast turnaround time and present your dog with a certificate (with a photo of your dog) which declares what he or she is made of.
 DNA My Dog’s database only consists of 95 dog breeds.
 But… if your pup has any of those in it, the test will probably pick it up!

 Dog DNA Test: What Factors Count to Ensure Accuracy

 One very important factor is the number of breeds included in the breed panel.

 Some tests have a breed panel of 95 and others have more than double that amount.
-The more expensive tests include more breeds and test against more genetic markers, allowing for more accurate breed and health results.
+The more expensive tests include more breeds and test against more genetic markers, allowing for a more accurate breed and health results.
 Those 95 breeds in the smaller panel might include the most popular breeds, but the test won’t yield satisfying results if one or more breeds aren’t in that database.

 A more comprehensive database will also help untangle the genes of a mixed breed born of mixed breed parents who in turn were sired by mixed breed grand and great-grandparents.